 For most of us, sitting at our desks every day, this muscle withers.
 It shrinks.
 A tiny little mouse muscle.
 But with practice, you can quickly and easily get it up to size again.

 Digital marketing today — particularly inbound marketing — hinges on your ability to engage with the reader.
-I hope the advice given above helps you to achieve this and provides you with inspiration and guidance when you next come to writing (or reviewing your team's) storytelling efforts.
+I hope the advice given above helps you to achieve this and provides you with inspiration and guidance when you next come to levelling up you or your team's advanced content writing abilities.

 The power of storytelling is real, but it doesn't come overnight.
 Keep at it, and track how your content's engagement metrics shift over time.
 You might just find yourself in the middle of a success story.